 Experimental developments in nonlinear spectroscopy in the optical and terahertz range have opened new pathways to the interrogation of quantum materials.
 For example, non-linear spectroscopy has been used to probe the Higgs mode in superconductors (see e.g. \cite{Shimano2020} and references contained therein), intrinsic relaxation rates in Silicon \cite{MahmoodSilicon}, and energy relaxation in strange metals \cite{StrangeEnergy}, and have been proposed to offer a powerful probe of fractionalization and spin liquids \cite{WanArmitage, NandkishoreChoiKim, HartNandkishore, McGinleyetal}.
 In this manuscript, we will examine the question of how such techniques can be used to learn about intrinsic relaxation rates in (clean) superconductors.
 We will focus on the interrogation of systems that are already superconducting in equilibrium, and will not consider e.g. optically induced superconductivity \cite{Cavalieristuff}.

 Our work builds on an extensive prior literature.
-For example, it is by now well established that the Higgs (amplitude) mode of a superconductor may be probed via nonlinear response \cite{Shimano2020, Higgs-oscillations-in-time-resolved, Matsunaga, Katsumi, schwarz_classification_2020}.
+For example, it is by now well established that the Higgs (amplitude) mode of a superconductor may be induced via nonlinear response \cite{Shimano2020, Higgs-oscillations-in-time-resolved, Matsunaga, Katsumi, schwarz_classification_2020}.
 The time dynamics of a superconductor following a {\it quench} generated by an optical pulse, has also been well studied e.g. using the Anderson pseudospin method in \cite{Twisting}, and it is known that coherent `Landau' damping of the resulting oscillations produces a gap function that depends on time according to a universal power law function \cite{Collisioness, gurarieprl, OrthFernandes2}.